timothymcmackin/timothymcmackin/README.md

 Here is my [resume and portfolio site](https://timothymcmack.in/).

+I also do work on Gitlab here: https://gitlab.com/timothymcmackin.

 ## Contact me

 You can contact me on [LinkedIn](https://www.linkedin.com/in/timothymcmackin/) or send an email to my GitHub user name at gmail.